LaraWho/node-3-playground/notes.md

 ## What is the 'next' parameter in a middleware function?
-What makes it useful, say, compared to if you were expect to use a return statement?
+What makes it useful, say, compared to if you were expected to use a return statement?